 Service number 355145.
 Formerly 2049 Montgomeryshire Yeomanry.
 Born in 1897 in Oswestry, the sixth and youngest son of Charles and Fanny Kendrick (nee Corbett), who had moved to Pear Tree Cottage Morton by 1901.
-Enlisted in the Montgomeryshire Yeomanry (service no 2049) on 5th March 1914 at Oswestry for a term of four years.
+Enlisted aged 18 in the Montgomeryshire Yeomanry (service no 2049) on 5th March 1914 at Oswestry for a term of four years.
 Transferred to the Royal Welsh Fusiliers in December 1916.
 He died on 31st October 1917 aged 21 – he was first reported wounded but was then found to have died of those wounds at the batallion first aid post.
 Buried at Beersheba War Cemetery, Israel.

 The inscription on his headstone reads ” I have fought the good fight, I have finished my course”.

 He was baptised on 25th September 1898 at Moreton Church by the Reverend Garnett-Botfield, and was the son of John and Elizabeth Ann Ellison.
-At the time John Ellison was a schoolmaster and lived at School House, Moreton until at least 1911 with his sister Kate.
+At the time John Ellison was a schoolmaster and they lived at School House, Moreton until at least 1911 – that year’s census records both parents, Robert and his twin sister Kate.
+They had older siblings Douglas and Percy.
 His parents later moved to Tower View, Gobowen which is the address on the military records.

 Private Arthur Jones, 5th Kings Shropshire Light Infantry

 Cockhale Cottage, Crickheath.
 No confirmed record found as yet – the 5th batallion was disbanded in February 1918 and the troops dispersed to other units.
 Nearest possible match: Private Arthur T Jones of the 7th batallion, service number 11416, died of wounds 7th October 1918 aged 26.
 Buried Mont Huon Military Cemetery, Seine-Maritime, France.

 Note: This page is a work in progress.
 Further information or corrections are most welcome; please email firstname.lastname@example.org